 Try Swiss chard or baby spinach instead of kale.

-Speaking of broth, try making your own!
-My homemade veggie broth is super delicious.
+My homemade veggie broth is super delicious in this recipe.

 Have a Parmesan rind on hand?
 Throw that in the pot while it’s cooking.
 It’ll add a whole bunch of flavour to the soup!
-Just remove/discard when everything is cooked.
+Just remove and discard when everything is cooked.

 If you’re looking for something to serve along with this soup, cheesy skillet cornbread is delicious!